Suzuki's Newest Retro-Styled Kei Car Is Ridiculously Charming

 If you remember the Suzuki Fronte 360 from the late '60s, this should take you back.
 It’s tiny and doesn’t have a lot of power, but the more-modern Lapin LC has more tech and features than its predecessor.
 Included with the Lapin LC are USB-A and USB-C ports, driver’s seat heater (passenger side is optional) and several safety functions like auto high beams, road sign recognition, hill hold, and something Suzuki calls “lightheadedness warning function,” which is the equivalent of a drowsy driver alert in the U.S.

-Suzuki says the ultracompact car gets 29.9 kilometers per liter of fuel with the 2WD version and 31.4 liters per gallon with 4WD, which translates to about 70 miles per gallon.
+Suzuki says the ultracompact car gets 29.9 kilometers per liter of fuel with the 2WD version and 31.4 kilometers per liter with 4WD, which translates to about 70 miles per gallon.
 With the price of gas hitting $5 and more per gallon lately, this seems like a viable option.

 Got a tip?
 Send it to tips@thedrive.com.